-Interactive play is a crucial role in the development of children, and LEGO Group, from the get-go, have dedicated their time towards the betterment of children by encouraging more play and becoming the builders of tomorrow.
+Interactive play has a vital role in the development of children and from the very beginning, LEGO Group, have dedicated their time towards the betterment of children by encouraging more play and becoming the builders of tomorrow.

 With over seven years of experience at LEGO Group, Jeroen Beijer has spent his time working at several branches of LEGO before taking up the role of the General Manager and Vice President for the Middle East and North Africa (MENA) region, ensuring kids the ability to explore their imaginations and creativity.

-Assisting with the smooth functioning of the company since 2018, Jeroen has helped to navigate all the merits and curve balls Dubai has faced and continues to bring the legacy of LEGO to the MENA region.
+Leading the LEGO Group's regional operations since 2018, Jeroen has helped to navigate all the merits and curve balls Dubai has faced and continues to bring the legacy of LEGO to the MENA region.

 Started in 1932 in Billund, Denmark, the company began as a small workshop where Ole Kirk Kristiansen, Founder of the LEGO Group, created LEGO bricks out of wood.

-As the name LEGO, derived from the Danish word 'leg godt', means play well, the franchise has gone on to become one of the largest manufacturers of toys and has also been named the toy of the century twice.
+With the name derived from the Danish word 'leg godt', meaning play well, LEGO has since to become one of the largest manufacturers of toys and has also been named the toy of the century twice.

 After creating a reputation in the Danish market, the group has since expanded worldwide and set up its base in the UAE in 2019.

-With establishing the base in Dubai, LEGO Group has since been able to reach the wider Middle East and Africa region with more attention to detail in terms of campaigning and marketing to cater to the needs of all, as well as making it easier for the shopper to enjoy the LEGO experience at the wide variety of stores in the MENA region.
+With establishing its base in Dubai, LEGO Group has since been engaging with the wider Middle East and Africa region with more attention to detail to focus on consumer needs, making the LEGO experience accessible to all at the wide variety of stores in the MENA region.

 With sustainability at its forefront, the group is committed to saving our planet.
-Although the bricks are made from plastic, the LEGO pieces are made with high-quality that allow children to use them and save them for many generations to come due to the high-grade quality used.
+Although the bricks are made from plastic, the LEGO pieces are high-quality and durable, allowing children to use them for many generations to come.

 To cut down on carbon emissions, the group has converted their production system to incorporate solar, thermal and kinetic energy as well as reduced their carbon footprint by incorporating sustainable and renewable practices to contribute to the planet.